-- 10.1.
-All staff in our college are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately. - 10.2.
+10.1.
+All staff in our college are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.

+- 10.2.
 Our DSL undergoes training to provide them with the knowledge and skills required to carry out their role.
-Our DSL and any members of our DSL team undergo their DSL training every 2 years through the OSCB to enable them to fulfil their role. - 10.3.
+Our DSL and any members of our DSL team undergo their DSL training every 2 years to fulfil their role. - 10.3.
 Training is provided for all staff to a generalist level every 3 years, regular updates around safeguarding are shared with staff regularly. - 10.4.
-Separate training is provided to all new staff on appointment as part of their induction process which would also include Online Safety, Prevent and Equality and Dignity and Work. - 10.5.
+Separate training is provided to all new staff on appointment as part of their induction process including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+This information will be regularly updated. - 10.5.
 We will ensure that staff members provided by other agencies and third parties, e.g., supply teachers and contractors, have received appropriate safeguarding training commensurate with their roles before starting work.
 They will be given the opportunity to take part in whole-college training if it takes place during their period of work for the college. - 10.6.
-The Designated Safeguarding Lead will provide briefings to the college on any changes to safeguarding legislation and procedures and relevant learning from Safeguarding Practice

-- Reviews (CSPR's) in line with Working Together 2018.
-These will occur annually or more frequently when necessary. - 10.7.
+The Designated Safeguarding Lead will provide briefings to the college on any changes to safeguarding legislation and procedures and relevant learning from Safeguarding Practice Reviews (CSPR's) in line with Working Together 2018.
+These will occur annually or more frequently when necessary and will include safeguarding and child protection updates such as online safety (for example, via emails, e-bulletins and staff meetings), to provide them with the skills and knowledge to safeguard children effectively. - 10.7.
 All staff are required to read Keeping Children in Education Guidance, Part 1 and Annex B annually.
-They have to confirm that they have read and understood the guidance and will act in the spirit of the guidance.
+Staff must confirm that they have read and understood the guidance and will act in the spirit of the guidance.
 The Senior Management Team is required to read all parts of the KCSIE guidance. - 10.8.
 The college will maintain accurate and up to date records of staff induction and training.